Lockwarr/Go-Server/README.md

 - >docker run -p 9042:9042 --rm --name scylladb -d scylladb/scylla
 - >docker exec -it scylladb cqlsh

-In order to create new keyspace, user defined types and table copy and paste the following code into the cqlsh
+In order to create new keyspace, user defined types and table - copy and paste the following code into the cqlsh ( in powershell I could paste in cqlsh with right click)

 `CREATE KEYSPACE denislav WITH REPLICATION = {'class' : 'SimpleStrategy','replication_factor' : 1};`